About Voices of the Ancestors – The Podcast

 In the Prelude we have a playful, spontaneous, unscripted chat about our hopes for the project when it started last year.
 In the podcast we explore Georgian polyphonic songs, and the women who sing them.
 We ask each guest what ‘Voices of the Ancestors’ means to them.
 We have received great responses, both from experts within Georgia and listeners new to the genre.

 Voices of the Ancestors Podcast launched in October 2020 at Festivals in Georgia.
-For 2021 the podcast will be published on the first Thursday of each month.
+For Series 1, the podcast published on the first Thursday of each month.

 Holly is a theatre maker and singer, who loves to learn songs from all over the world and share them with others.
 She is a graduate of the European Theatre Arts (BA) Programme at Rose Bruford College, London’s International Drama School of Theatre & Performance.
 She trained in ensemble theatre and devising.
 Since then she has been researching Georgian polyphonic songs and teaching singing.
 She is co-artistic director of Planet B Productions, an Oxford-based immersive political theatre company.